Methylene Bis-Benzotriazolyl Tetramethylbutylphenol

-Methylene Bis-Benzotriazolyl Tetramethylbutylphenol is an organic compound that absorbs ultraviolet (UV) light.
+Methylene Bis-Benzotriazolyl Tetramethylbutylphenol is an A compound that contains carbon and hydrogen and usually other elements such as nitrogen, sulfur and oxygen. that absorbs ultraviolet (UV) light.

-In Europe, Methylene Bis-Benzotriazolyl Tetramethylbutylphenol is an approved UV filter, which means the ingredient can be added to sunscreen products that are designed to protect the skin from the sun.
+In Europe, Methylene Bis-Benzotriazolyl Tetramethylbutylphenol is an approved UV filters are ingredients that filter certain UV rays that are found in sunlight and, to a lesser degree, artificial light.
+UV filter is a general term that is used for sunscreen agents, ingredients used to protect the skin from UV rays, and ultraviolet light absorbers, ingredients use to protect products, packaging and hair from UV rays., which means the ingredient can be added to sunscreen products that are designed to protect the skin from the sun.
 In Europe, sunscreen products are considered cosmetic products.
 In the United States, sunscreen products are Over-the-Counter (OTC) drugs and only certain ingredients have been approved by the Food and Drug Administration (FDA) for use in these products.

 In assessing sunscreen active ingredients, the FDA reviews both safety and efficacy.
 The safety and efficacy of Methylene Bis-Benzotriazolyl Tetramethylbutylphenol has not yet been reviewed for sunscreen use by the FDA and it cannot be used in sunscreen drug products.
 For cosmetics in the United States, Methylene Bis-Benzotriazolyl Tetramethylbutylphenol can be used as a UV light absorber.